Tutorial 2 - Going “hyper”spectral

 Cue up triumphant brass horn noises

-1. Created a pretty map of the Apparent Visible Wavelength product
+1. Create a pretty map of the Apparent Visible Wavelength (AVW) product

-2. Drawn a customized transect on that image, and extracted a “slice” of data
+2. Draw a customized transect on that image and extract a “slice” of data

-3. Plotted up those lovely Rrs spectra along that transect as a function of AVW values
+3. Plot Rrs spectra along that transect as a function of AVW values

-4. Extracted a user-defined 5x5 box from the image and plotted the mean Rrs with standard deviation
+4. Extract a user-defined 5x5 box from the image and plot the mean Rrs with standard deviation

 import earthaccess